m-peko/craft-cpp/_posts/2020-06-30-zipping-by-the-longest-range.md

 Instead, we need to have an additional variable which IMO introduces a bit of noise to our code.

-At the end, if we ever pass two (or, in case of C++17, maximum of three) ranges of different lengths, we would run into an **U**ndefined **B**ehavior as we would iterate off the end of one of the ranges.
+In the end, if we ever pass two (or, in case of C++17, maximum of three) ranges of different lengths, we would run into an **U**ndefined **B**ehavior as we would iterate off the end of one of the ranges.

 Now that we have seen some drawbacks of `std::transform`, let's see other options we have...

 ## Using *Boost* library

 Boost library has solved some of the issues we have addressed in the previous section.
-Its `boost::combine` function accepts variadic number of ranges to be zipped and returns `combined_range` (which is an `iterator_range` of a `zip_iterator`).
+Its `boost::combine` function accepts a variadic number of ranges to be zipped and returns `combined_range` (which is an `iterator_range` of a `zip_iterator`).

 ```c++
 #include <boost/range/combine.hpp>